Herald on TPP talks

 The Herald editorial:

-New Zealanders will be mildly amused that their has stepped into the breach left by US President Barack Obama's inability to be at Bali this week to chair an important meeting of the proposed Trans-Pacific Partnership trade agreement.
+New Zealanders will be mildly amused that their Prime Minister has stepped into the breach left by US President Barack Obama’s inability to be at Bali this week to chair an important meeting of the proposed Trans-Pacific Partnership trade agreement.
 But we can be proud, too, that New Zealand still has a leading role in this project. …

 It would be easy for such an ambitious project to become unwieldy and lose focus as more countries join the talks.
 There is always the risk that late-comers are joining the talks for the sake of appearances rather than with a serious intent.

 But the last to join, Japan, seems serious.
-In its reformist Minister, Shinzo Abe, may be the leader keenest to have something definite agreed by the end of this year.
-That goal, set by President Obama, should concentrate the minds of the meeting that it falls to John to chair.
+In fact its reformist Prime Minister, Shinzo Abe, may be the leader keenest to have something definite agreed by the end of this year.
+That goal, set by President Obama, should concentrate the minds of the meeting that it falls to John Key to chair.

 But if it can lower barriers to our exports, New Zealand may have to make concessions in other areas.
 Since trade negotiations typically proceed in secrecy so that positions are not solidified by political pressure, the possible concessions can arouse fearful speculative opposition.